Instructions to Authors

 If the reference is a journal;

-Author(s)' surname and initial(s) of the first name (all authors if the number of authors are 6 or less, first 6 authors if the number of authors of an article is more than 6 followed by "ve ark." in Turkish references and "et al." in international references).
-Title of the article, title of the manuscript abbreviated according to Index Medicus (http://www.ncbi.nlm.nih.gov/sites/entrez/query.fcgi?db=nlmcatalog).
+Author(s)' surname and initial(s) of the first name (all authors if the number of authors are 6 or less, first 6 authors if the number of authors of an article is more than 6 followed by "et al.".
+Title of the article, title of the manuscript abbreviated according to Index Medicus (https://www.ncbi.nlm.nih.gov/nlmcatalog/journals/).
 Year;Volume:First and last page number.
+Doi number.

 If the reference is a book;